-If you're craving good sushi but don't feel up for the fuss that comes with a long, sit-down dinner, Sushi VIBES can be a good option.
-It's a teeny-tiny counter service restaurant in a District 6 side street, within walking distance from Andrássy Avenue.
-The owner-chef lady hails from Fukuoka in southern Japan, and set up shop in Budapest in 2018, after stints in the Netherlands and Germany.
+If you're craving good sushi but don't feel like going for a long, sit-down dinner, head over to Sushi VIBES.
+It's a teeny-tiny counter service restaurant on a District 6 side street, within walking distance from Andrássy Avenue.
+The owner-chef, who hails from Fukuoka in southern Japan, set up shop in Budapest in 2018 after stints in the Netherlands and Germany.
 She uses nori (seaweed) and rice imported from Japan.